 It’s not a simulation, but I think there are some benefits of treating the diagram as a road map.
 You can do it on a whiteboard, or pilfer toy cars from colleagues and draw it on the table (or use the back of some wallpaper) to show the movement around the flow.
 I like to ask students what size of the economy is in this metaphor, or how we can show the size of consumption, or what represents MPC.
 It might also be useful to make the distinction between APC and MPC and show the difference on this model.

-Aside from the Econplusdal and Tutor2u staples, there is also this very clear demonstration of the (negative) multiplier, but a warning that it's made by the Labour Party so it's politically loaded.
+Aside from the Econplusdal and Tutor2u staples, I like this one from the St Louis Fed which follows a dollar around the economy.
+There is also this very clear demonstration of the (negative) multiplier, but a warning that it's made by the Labour Party so it's politically loaded.
 It might also interest students to see this video of a MONIAC, an early economics computer using hydraulic systems to show the circular flow.

 WJEC resources are good for this unit; I recommend activities 1b and 5.
 Activity 1 is a nice exercise to practice analysing injections and withdrawals.
 Activity 5 is a quick (if old) article illustrating the multiplier, followed by a few questions.

 Another useful article is this one looking at a local economy (thanks to Mrs Keys for posting this way back in 2013!).
 It’s also a nice little activity to look through recent budget or manifesto coverage and find 3 injections and 3 withdrawals.

 This entry from Core Econ's series on How Economists Learn from Facts gives an interesting account of the effect of Mafia laws on the multiplier, and is also a really nice introduction to Natural Experiments.